 Vocation to religious life especially to contemplative life is a pure gift from the Good God who always bring about the best in us and for us.
 The only thing we can do about it is to receive it joyfully and generously.
 Thus, in Mark 10:21 we read “Jesus looked at him and loved him. ……Then come, follow me.

 The main question is not what I want to do with my life, though necessary, but what does God want of me?
 Our call is first and foremost to be with the lord like Mary.
 Lk.10:39 “She had a sister called Mary, who sat at the Lord’s feet listening to what he said.”
 It is an invitation to come and “waist your life and time” with the Lord.
 John 1:39-41 Jesus said, `Come and see.’
 They went and saw the place where Jesus was staying.
-The time was about four o’clock in the afternoon.
 They stayed with Jesus the rest of the day.
 The rest of the day can mean the rest of your life.

-Aspirancy – ‘come and see’ Jh.1:38-39.
+Aspirancy‘Come and see’ Jh.1:38-39.
 This is a time of transition from the world and family life to the community.
-The candidate is gradually introduced into the monastery life.
+The candidate is gradually introduced into the regular life.
 She is helped to discern her vocation through regular dialogue with the mistress.
-The candidate is expected to grow in the knowledge of and experience with the order.
 It goes for one year.

 PostulancyLiterally means one who ask and marks your official entry to an order.
 As a postulant one lives and prays with us, take classes to learn more about our order and our monastic discipline, and participate to, some extent, in our regular life.
 It goes for one year.

 NovitiateThe purpose of the novitiate is to prepare the candidate to live a vowed life in the cloister.
 It’s a time to deepen in knowledge of the order’s charism and spirituality, as well as of the evangelical counsels of poverty, chastity and obedience.
 Novitiate goes for two years.